The Trouble with Numbers

 I used to hate having this weakness of living so dependently on faith and without structured paychecks.
-I remember even feeling jealous of my mom, who comfortably lived on her retirement checks.
+I remember even feeling jealous of those who comfortably lived on retirement checks.

 But now I see that it was not a weakness at all.
 Having to depend on God, without being able to see numbers of a structured income, has given me the opportunity to search out His endless support and completely fascinating miracles.
 It helped me to grow in faith and to be able to absorb His promises in a way that has changed my life.